kbroman/d3examples/mongodb/ReadMe.md

 ## D3.js with MongoDB

-This is a small example to have a D3-based graph that is connection to a mongoDB database.
+This is a small example to have a D3-based graph that is connected to a mongoDB database.

 - [`grab_anscombe.R`](https://github.com/kbroman/d3examples/blob/master/mongodb/grab_anscombe.R)